RuichiXiong/RuichiXiong.github.io/_pages/about.md

 ---

-<p style="word-wrap: break-word">I am a fourth-year Ph.D. candidate in the Economic Analysis and Policy Area of Rotman School of Management, University of Toronto.
+<p style="hyphens: auto">I am a fourth-year Ph.D. candidate in the Economic Analysis and Policy Area of Rotman School of Management, University of Toronto.
 My current researches focus on <ins>the importance of international geographic and social connections in facilitating information flow between individuals and firms in different countries</ins>.</p>

 <p>&nbsp;</p>